 Music Therapist, Anti Oppressive Practice Consultant, & Community Connections Coordinator MA, MTA, MT-BC, NMT

 Trina Chakrabarti completed her bachelors in psychology at Laurier University followed by her Graduate Diploma in Music Therapy at Concordia University.
 She recently completed her Masters in music therapy at Concordia University.
 During this time she specialized in child psychiatric care, and wrote her thesis on songwriting within adolescent mental health care, however she works with a variety of age groups and populations.
 She is passionate about providing services from a strength-based person centered approach, and comes from an anti-oppressive practise lens.
 In addition to English, Trina can accommodate services in Bengali, with moderate fluency.

 Jisca Rodriguez, She/Her

-Senior Music Therapist MMT, MTA, MT-BC
+Senior Music Therapist, RP (Qualifying) MMT, MTA, MT-BC

 Jisca works with multiple age groups with various support needs in Long Term Care, Day Programs, and individualized sessions in Guelph, Fergus and Rockwood.
 Jisca uses music therapy interventions skillfully to reach out to participants marginalized by issues like difference, isolation, and mental health, and forms lasting and meaningful relationships with her clients.